Best Olympus Cameras iMore 2021

 - For street photography: Olympus PEN-F

-- A full kit: Olympus OM-D E-M10 Mark III
+- A tiny starter kit: Olympus OM-D E-M10 Mark IV

 - Perfect for hobbyists: Olympus OM-D E-M5 Mark III